linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 * **IntraBrokerDiskUsageDistributionGoal**: Attempt to make the utilization variance among all the disks within same broker are within a certain range.
 This goal will be pick up if `rebalance_disk` parameter is set to `true` in [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance).
 Not available in `kafka_0_11_and_1_0` branch.

 ## Anomaly Notifier
-The anomaly notifier is a communication channel between cruise control and users.
-It notify the users about the anomaly detected in the cluster and let users make decision on what action to take about the anomaly.
-The anomalies include:
+The anomaly notifier is a communication channel between Cruise Control and users.
+It notifies users about the anomalies detected in the cluster as well as actions taken about the anomaly.
+Anomalies include:
 * Broker failure
 * Goal violation
 * Metric Anomaly